Efficiency, reduction of errors, downtime, and costs.

 Like just about all industrial computer systems, SCADA was first implemented on huge, mainframe computers.
 This dictated the fact that they were standalone systems, functioning and housed in a single location.
 These were known as monolithic systems.

 A couple of decades later, SCADA adapted to the shrinking computer hardware, PC-based software, and local area networks.
 This allowed the systems to break free of initial walls and join similar systems to share information and data more efficiently.
-However, many of these systems were still proprietary and closed.
-These were known as distributed systems.
+However, many of these systems, known as distributed systems, were still proprietary and closed.

-By the turn of the millennium, SCADA joined the ranks of other computer systems in a more open environment.
-This now networked SCADA system ran on ethernet, which allowed multiple systems, vendors, and partners to join in the network and connect to the SCADA system.
+By the year 2000, SCADA joined the ranks of other computer systems in a more open environment.
+This now-networked SCADA system ran on ethernet, which allowed multiple systems, vendors, and partners to join the network and connect to the SCADA system.

 Although technology has continued to advance, many industrial companies still use proprietary technology, making data transfer cumbersome.
 Some companies, however, have evolved to offer a SCADA system of linked and connected devices.